awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ### Command Summary Amazon SNS Notifications<a name="monitoring-sns-configure-summary"></a>

-If you configure Run Command or a Run Command task in your Maintenance Window for Amazon SNS notifications, Amazon SNS sends summary messages that include the following information\.
+If you configure Run Command or a Run Command task in your maintenance window for Amazon SNS notifications, Amazon SNS sends summary messages that include the following information\.

 ****